-The OOF intern will work with the members of the Office of the Founder’s team, as well as other JGI staff, to support their work and projects on a day-to-day basis.
+The OOF-G intern will work with members of the Office of the Founder’s team, as well as other JGI staff, to support their work and projects on a day-to-day basis.

 The OOF intern’s responsibilities will include:

-• Supporting OOF’s director and outreach coordinator in the planning of Dr. Goodall’s lecture tours
+• Supporting OOF’s Vice President and outreach coordinator in the planning of Dr. Goodall’s lecture tours

 • Responding to correspondence sent to Dr. Goodall (emails and letters)